-- Classes can have member functions. - Member functions are declared in the class definition. - Member functions are defined either in the class definition (in header files) or outside of the class definition (usually in source files). - Member functions are accessed by using . operator, like member varia bles.
+- A classe can have member functions which work on the member variables of the class. - Member functions are declared in the class definition. - Member functions are defined either in the class definition (in header files) or outside of the class definition (usually in source files). - Member functions are accessed by using . operator, like member varia bles.